hkarl/propgen/docsource/usage.rst

 - For each milestone, there is a label ms:LABEL

-- Figures that are generated via the LaTeX templates there are typical labels defined (see templates/latexTemplates.cfg for details).
+- For figures that are generated via the LaTeX templates there are typical labels defined (see templates/latexTemplates.cfg for details).

 - Similarly, the automatically generated tables have suitable labels.
 Again, typically done via the template scheme; look there for details.

-To each of these labels, you can refer to in the text.
+To each of these labels, you can refer in the text.
 E.g., suppose you have a task with the label architecture and which turns out to be, e.g., task 3 in workpackage 1, you can write \ref{task:architecture} and that would turn into T\,1.3. (so, ideally, you should write: Task~\ref{task:architecture})

 Budget information